 City of Rotterdam

-- Representing Daimler AG in all pending damages actions, that have been and may be brought against it, before Dutch courts in connection with the decision of the EU Commission in July 2016 on the trucks case.
+- Representing Mercedes-Benz Group in all pending damages actions before Dutch courts in connection with the decision of the EU Commission of 19 July 2016 regarding the trucks cartel case.

 Other key lawyers: